 Edwin continues to play with Edwin & the Bedouins (who now include the musicians of The Guess Who, Mahogany Rush, April Wine and Offenbach), and launched the group’s 3rd album “One for All” in 2011.
 In 2013, he celebrated his group’s twentieth anniversary by headlining a huge benefit concert for the Philippine typhoon relief.
 In August of 2017 he performed with Gary Moffet and Jerry Mercer at the Hemmingford Campground just south of Montreal, and continues to play occasionally with these great musicians.
 Brownell’s 4th rock album “Before,” a compilation of his work as a sideman, is scheduled for release in the spring of 2019.

 Along with composing and performing music.
 Edwin is also an author.
 In late 2015 he finished his first book Operation Hannibal, the story of the German evacuation of Prussia at the end of World War Two, and he is now looking for a publisher.

 At the present date, Edwin’s original music is being played on radio stations across North America, Europe, South Africa, Australia and the Far East.
 Having just finished the first part of his famous Corona Concert Series, Edwin is now playing Facebook Live Concerts twice a week while he awaits the restart of his live shows after the Pandemic comes under control.
-Besides performing live online, he has three albums already recorded and the launch of his next classical release, “Edwin Orion Brownell Goes Baroque,” is set for sometime in the summer of 2020.
+Besides performing live online, he has three albums already recorded and the launch of his next classical release, “Edwin Orion Brownell Goes Baroque,” is set for 7PM, July 29, 2020 here.